John Derringer

-History
+Life and career

-Derringer was born September 21, 1962.
-Born John Hayes, he changed his name to Derringer because his brother, Bill Hayes, was in the radio broadcast business and chose to have a different last name.
+John Derringer was born John Hayes on September 21, 1962.
+He changed his surname to Derringer because his brother, Bill Hayes, was in the radio broadcast business and chose to have a different last name.
 While attending St. Michael's College School, Derringer started as an operator in 1979 at CFTR (AM) in Toronto.
-That was followed by on-air work at CKJD in Sarnia, CFGO in Ottawa and K97 in Edmonton.
+That was followed by on-air work at CKJD in Sarnia, CFGO in Ottawa, and K97 in Edmonton.
 He joined Q107 for the first time in 1984 and stayed until 1993.
-From 1993 to 1995 he was the morning host at CHOM-FM in Montreal, Quebec.
+From 1993 to 1995, he was the morning host at CHOM-FM in Montreal, Quebec.
 He went on to host Jock and Roll, a 90-second segment which featured a pre-recorded interview with an athlete or a rock musician.
 Jock and Roll was syndicated to more than 20 radio stations throughout Canada.
 In 1995, he took over Bob McCown's morning show at Toronto's sports radio station The Fan 590.
 For almost 5 years he hosted the Fan morning show with Pat Marsden.

 Derringer returned to CILQ-FM in 2000, replacing Howard Stern as the morning host.
 For a short time he supplemented his duties with an afternoon show for brother station CFMJ (Mojo Radio).

 In 2005, Derringer was one of the interview subjects on Paul McCartney's "The Space Within Us" DVD.

 Philanthropy

-As of Christmas 2015, the "Derringer's 13 Days of Christmas" fundraising campaign has raised almost $9 million for The Martin Kruze Memorial Fund and the Canadian Centre For Abuse Awareness.
+As of December 2015, the "Derringer's 13 Days of Christmas" fundraising campaign has raised almost $9 million for The Martin Kruze Memorial Fund and the Canadian Centre For Abuse Awareness.

 In 2004, Derringer launched an all-day fundraising drive to benefit the family of Louise Russo, a 45-year-old mother-of-three who was hit by a stray bullet while ordering a sandwich at a Toronto restaurant on April 21, 2003.
 The bullet shattered her spine, leaving her paralyzed.
 The station raised CDN$218,000 for the family.

 Every year Derringer, a motorcycle enthusiast, leads "The B.A.D.
 Ride", a charity ride for the benefit of the Distress Centres of Toronto.